agarrharr/awesome-static-website-services/README.md

 - [Facebook Comments](https://developers.facebook.com/docs/plugins/comments) - Embeddable comments for your site by Facebook.
 - [IntenseDebate Comments](http://www.intensedebate.com/) - Embeddable comments with nested replies, multiple login methods, and email notifications.
 - [LiveFyre](http://web.livefyre.com/apps/comments/) - Real-time comments, SEO-optimized, stocked with social features, and beautiful on both desktop and mobile.
+- [Redditjs Embed Widget](http://embed.redditjs.com/) - Embed Reddit comments on your site.
+If it hasn't been posted, it will show a link to encourage the user to submit.

 ### Forms